doorgan/blog/src/posts/2021/04/the_elixir_ast.md

 - With the `.` operator

 The first situation occurs in cases like `foo()()`.
 Such syntax is invalid in most cases and will fail to compile, but it is possible to use it inside of `quote`, where it is commonly used to compose quoted expressions to generate functions with `unquote`.
-Lets look at this example:
+Let's look at this example:
 ```elixir
 quote unquote: false do
   unquote(:foo)()